elidami/Heterointerface-construction-VASP/README.md

    - `x_relax`, `y_relax` and `z_relax` can take `true` or `false` values, representing relaxation options for interface optimization calculations, performed with VASP.
 3. Run the script with the command `python decorated_interface.py configuration.txt`.

+In both cases, an output file named POSCAR is created in the main folder of the code.

 ## The code